mcraiha/spine-unity-docs/Export-Settings.md

 #### spine-unity
 The information here may change over time as the implementations within Spine-Unity get updated, improved or fixed.

-Documentation last updated for Spine-Unity for Spine 3.5.x (2017 May 15) If this documentation contains mistakes or doesn't cover some questions, please feel to open an issue or post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).
+Documentation last updated for Spine-Unity for Spine 3.6.x (2018 Mar 16) If this documentation contains mistakes or doesn't cover some questions, please feel to open an issue or post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).

 ----------